Light and Bright Dream Home Decorating

 Tall trees shade a lush flower garden next to the screen porch and surrounding an expansive patio.

-Barb and Glenn let the shoreline location dictate the floor plan of their Cape Cod-style home; main living areas all open up to breathtaking views.
+The shoreline location dictated the floor plan of the Cape Cod-style home; main living areas all open up to breathtaking views.

 Bright and cheerful

 A casual, glass-wrapped eating space off the kitchen takes the place of a formal dining room.

 White walls, woodwork and cabinets doesn't compete with the ever-changing colors of the water, trees and sky outside.